 In today’s airbrushed world, it takes courage to openly talk about your vulnerabilities, especially when you are constantly living in the public eye.
 Maybe that’s why many celebrities who are living with vitiligo don’t want to talk about it (or haven’t even publicly confirmed that they are living with the chronic skin disorder).
 Who can blame them?
 They are very much like any of us who dread strange reactions and annoying follow-up questions.

-However, there other celebrities too, who in their capacity educated everyone about vitiligo in a much more proactive and positive way.
+However, there are other celebrities too, who in their capacity educated everyone about vitiligo in a much more proactive and positive way.
 They maintained a positive outlook towards life and had a successful career.
 Doesn’t this motivate us to do well personally and professionally?
 Yes, it does.
 Here’s a list of celebrities who were brave enough to talk openly about their vitiligo.

 1. Winnie Harlow